Power-up: Offensive

-Defensive abilities
+Defensive

 Defensive power-ups typically consist of items like shields (usually a "force field") surrounding the character that deflects projectiles or absorbs a certain amount of damage, or invincibility/invulnerability.
 In the case of invincibility, this is nearly always granted as a temporary bonus; otherwise it would negate the challenge of the game.

 Invincibility (or "invulnerability") comes in two main forms: either the player character merely becomes intangible to harmful things, or can also damage enemies by contact.
 In either case the character is often still vulnerable to some threats, such as bottomless pits.
 In many games, invulnerability is also temporarily granted after the player gets hit or loses a life, so that the character will not be hurt/killed twice in quick succession.
 The effect is commonly indicated by making the player character flash or blink or by musical cues.